seedstack/website/content/docs/seed/manual/mail/index.md

         weight: 10
 ---

-Mail support provides integrates JAVA mail in SEED.
+Mail support provides integrates JAVA mail in Seed.
 To add the mail support in your project, use the following dependency snippet:

     <dependency>